YasafVol/dc20/memory-bank/progress.md

 ## Known Issues

 - Stage C of the character creation wizard is not yet detailed in the planning documents.
-- The implementation of static rule data in TypeScript files needs to be completed.
 - The attribute overflow helper panel logic in Stage B requires careful implementation and testing to ensure correct attribute reallocation and validation.

 ## Evolution of Project Decisions